AubinBakana/Azure-IAC-ARM-Templates/README.md

-A collection of folders that include bicep ARM template files.
+A collection of folders that include from fundamental to advanced bicep ARM template and deployment files.